-Your home’s worth is determined by multiple facets, such as the local market, neighborhood "comps" and geographical location.
-Circumstances like that tend to be out of your control.
-However, other elements that can increase your home’s value are very much in your control.
-Below are five approaches you can take to increase your equity and the resale value of your home.
+Your home’s worth is determined by multiple factors, such as the local market, neighborhood 'comps' and its geographical location.
+Circumstances like that can be out of your control.
+However, there are other elements, which you can have a hand in that may increase your home’s value.

 1. First Impressions Are Everything

-An unkempt exterior is not just an eyesore to the neighbors, but also to the home owner’s equity and resale value.
-The exterior is the first thing a potential buyer would see so it’s important to put care and effort in making it look great.
+An unkempt exterior can be more than just an eyesore to the neighbors.
+It can also affect the home owner’s equity and resale value.
+The exterior is the first thing a potential buyer sees on site, so it’s important to make it look appealing.

-Some people look for a house that needs a lot of work so they can ‘flip’ it.
+Some people enjoy the idea of 'flipping' a house.
 But the majority of home buyers are looking for a place which is livable right away.

-To entice the latter group of buyers, it’s important to take the time to fix things like the roof, the basement, a dilapidating shed or garage, and plumbing.
+To entice the latter group of buyers, it’s important to take the time to fix things like the roof, basement, garage, plumbing, etc. where needed.

-If you’re looking to add value to your home, adding square footage will certainly do the trick.
+If you’re looking to add value to your home, sometimes adding square footage can help.

-Building additions to the home is one way to do this, creating new rooms, a small pool house or perhaps even a second floor.
-There are also other ways to add living space that do not require creating brand new additions.
-Refurbishing an attic or even a garage can create new rooms and additional living space without erecting new walls and roofs.
-You could also consider enclosing a patio, adding a porch to the front or back of the house, and also a large shed as a gathering area in the backyard.
+Creating extra space with an addition can be just what you need to give your house that extra lift.
+Think new rooms, a shed, patio or perhaps an added floor.
+There are other ways to add living space that do not require creating brand new additions.
+Finishing an attic or garage can create new rooms and additional space without erecting new walls and roofs.

-Smart Homes allow the homeowner the opportunity to have many things connected in one place, usually controlled from one device like your phone.
-Lights, water, security alarms, door openers, central air, entertainment systems, appliances, windows and even heated floor tiles can all be connected and controlled as long as there is an internet/WiFi connection.
+Smart Homes allow the homeowner the opportunity to have multiple needs connected in one place, usually controlled from one device like your phone.
+Lights, water, security alarms, door openers, locks, central air, entertainment systems, appliances, windows and even heated floor tiles can all be connected and controlled as long as there is internet/WiFi connection.